-Check out Vend customer Glamour Boutique, which regularly posts feel good messages such as the one below.
+Check out Vend customer Glamour Boutique, which regularly posts feel-good messages such as the one below.

 3. Photos of people your customers admire

 Do a bit of research on who your customers’ role models are.
 Who do they look up to?
 Who are they constantly talking about?
-Figure out the answers to these questions, then find photos that you can post.
+Figure out the answers to these questions, then find images that you can post.

 Nike does a really good job at this.
 The brand often puts out images of great athletes, and they always get a lot of engagement from doing so.

 Give your audience a peek at what’s going on behind the scenes.
 In addition to adding variety to your Instagram profile, these types of posts offer your followers a look at a different side of your company.
 This could strengthen their connection with your brand.

 Consider T-We Tea in San Francisco.
 On top of posting photos of their amazing products and fun staff, they also throw in images of their teas being made.